Boulder Civic Area Project

 Civic Area Calendar of Events

-City Council Actions for the Civic Area Project
+City Council Actions for Civic Area

 |On Tuesday, March 31, the Civic Area team presented a hybrid park site plan (based on input received from the community, stakeholders, and boards and commissions) as well as provided an update on the master plan to the Boulder City Council.|